ga-wdi-boston/wdi-angular-kukicha/README.md

 ### Demo 07

-- Refactor Ajax code into factories
-- Refactor MainCtrl into multiple controllers
+- Instructor lead refactor using factories and controllers

 #### Exercise

-Refactor your tasks UI code